 About The Musculoskeletal Disorders Research Advisory Group

-Musculoskeletal (MSK) disorders are conditions which involve parts of the body including the joints, ligaments, muscles, nerves, and tendons which together make up the MSK system.
-All these conditions can result in pain and limited mobility which can reduce quality of life.
-Some of these conditions are very rare, but others are more common such as osteoarthritis and tendonitis.
-We are already funding lots of research into these areas, but more is urgently needed to help people living with MSK conditions.
+Musculoskeletal (MSK) disorders are conditions which involve joints, bone, ligaments, muscles, nerves or tendons, which together make up the MSK system.
+Many of these conditions cause pain and limited mobility, which can have a significant impact on quality of life.
+More research in these areas is urgently needed to help improve the lives of people living with MSK conditions.

 Conditions this group cover include, but are not limited to:

-- Regional pain (e.g. back pain, shoulder pain)
+- Regional and widespread musculoskeletal pain (e.g. back pain, shoulder pain and tendinopathy; fibromyalgia).

 - Professor Richard Jones.
 Professor of Clinical Biomechanics, University of Salford